March 3, 2025

 Screenshot of a podcast hosted on Podbean

-Podbean offers free and paid podcast hosting, along with a unique monetization platform that allows creators to make money from their show.
-It’s reportedly used by 600,000 creators and offers tools to record, edit, and host your podcast from a single dashboard.
+Podbean offers both free and paid podcast hosting, along with built-in monetization tools that allow creators to earn from their shows.
+With over 600,000 creators using the platform, Podbean provides integrated recording, editing, and hosting solutions from a single dashboard.

 Best features: